 When you work with us, you can be sure that you will have our knowledge, expertise and negotiating skills at work for you to arrive at the best market prices and terms.
 We will keep you up to date on what is happening in the marketplace and the price, financing, terms and conditions of competing properties.
 With us, you will know exactly how to price your property and when to sell it.

 Deciding to sell your property demands a serious consideration of your current financial situation and future possibilities.
 With the help of our qualified agents, you will be able to effectively assess the cumulative impact of these changes, estimate potential proceeds of selling your property, and plan effective tax savings and estate planning strategies.
 We will ensure that you not only take control of your finances, but utilize them to their fullest potential.

 Why Should You Choose Our Professionals?

 You may opt to sell your property independently.
 There are many excellent reasons, however, why you should choose us to assist you in this important undertaking.
 We will ensure that you maximize your opportunities in the current real estate market.
-With our extensive contact networks that we have developed through the many national and international organizations, of which we are members, as well as our current and past clients, we will employ the most effective marketing and advertising strategies for your property.
+With our extensive contact networks, have developed through the many national and international organizations of which we are members, as well as our current and past clients, we will employ the most effective marketing and advertising strategies for your property.
 We will also guide you through the complicated paperwork involved, from the initial agreement to the final documents.

 The following are a couple of factors to keep in mind when looking for a listing agent:

-1. Education – The most important factor in choosing a real estate professional is their education in the real estate industry.
-Our professionals have advanced training and education, allowing them to be among the top agents in the world and earning prestigious designations in the various fields of real estate.
+- Education – The most important factor in choosing a real estate professional is their education in the real estate industry.
+Our professionals have advanced training and education, allowing them to be among the top agents in the world and earn prestigious designations in the various fields of real estate.